mtorpey/journey/final.md

 ### Cards to include ###

 - (E) **Breakup of...**: If this country has only one city, return this card to the deck and do nothing.
-Otherwise, open Envelope ENV_BREAKUP1 and destroy this card.
+Otherwise, open Envelope F and destroy this card.
 - (E) **Lost Luggage**: No one may hand in any more destination cards until they revisit the last destination they handed in (or their home city if they haven't handed in any).
 - (E) **New Airport**: Add an airport to this city, if there is not one here already.
 - (E) **Ash Cloud**: Flying is not allowed for the rest of this game.